Esece/SoftwareArchitectureAndDevelopment/GeneralCodingGuidelines/Prefer foreach over for Loop.md

 }
 ```

-> The fewer variables you use, the easier maintanance and troubleshooting will become later
+> The fewer variables you use, the easier maintanance and troubleshooting will become later.

 > A foreach loop ensures and indicates that the collection is used as readonly.